chrultrabook/docs/docs/altos.md

 Cons:
 * Audio driver is paid (10 USD) for Skylake (6th generation) and newer devices
-* Thunderbolt driver is paid (20 USD) for certain generations
+* Thunderbolt driver is paid (20 USD) for certain generation (**Only** for devices that have a Thunderbolt port)
 * Requires the user to install many drivers
-* AVS and SOF users experience instability at times
+* AVS and SOF users may experience instability at times

 ### [Installing Windows →](installing-windows.html)